SonarLint for Visual Studio Code

 With that in mind, if you would like to submit a code contribution, please create a pull request for this repository.
 Please explain your motives to contribute: what problem you are trying to fix, what improvement you are trying to make.

 Make sure that you follow our code style and all tests are passing.

 Have Questions or Feedback?

 For SonarLint support questions ("How do I?", "I got this error, why?", ...), please first read the FAQ and then head to the SonarSource forum.
 There are chances that a question similar to yours has already been answered.

 Be aware that this forum is a community, so the standard pleasantries ("Hi", "Thanks", ...) are expected.
 And if you don't get an answer to your thread, you should sit on your hands for at least three days before bumping it.
 Operators are not standing by. :-)

-Issue tracker: https://jira.sonarsource.com/browse/SLVSCODE
+Issue tracker (read-only): https://jira.sonarsource.com/browse/SLVSCODE

-Copyright 2017-2019 SonarSource.
+Copyright 2017-2023 SonarSource.